Hovertrain: Tracked Hovercraft

 At this point the project entered hiatus for lack of funding.
 During this same period, British Rail was working on an extensive study project that was suggesting that the hunting problems seen on existing trains could be addressed through development of suitable suspension systems.
 BR lost interest in the hovertrain concept, and moved on to their Advanced Passenger Train (APT) efforts shortly thereafter.
 In the meantime, the Hythe team had no funds for the full-scale test system they were proposing, and complained at Hovershow that the French would be taking the lead in hovertrain development.

 In 1967, the government handed control of Hovercraft Development to the National Physical Laboratory.
 At almost exactly the same time, Laithwaite severed his ties with BR.
 The two teams joined forces, re-organizing as Tracked Hovercraft to continue efforts to build a full-scale prototype.
 A combination of factors, including Laithwaite's persuasiveness and Bertin's successes in France, quickly gained the company government funding.

 Construction of a test track started near Earith, Cambridgeshire in 1970.
 The location was chosen in a flat area that could allow up to 20 mi of track to be laid, although funds only covered the first 4 mi section.
 Rising costs further limited this to a short 1 mi section.
-The prototype vehicle, RVT 31, started speed tests in 1973, in February it managed to reach 104 mph in a 20 mph headwind.
+The prototype vehicle, RTV 31, started speed tests in 1973, in February it managed to reach 104 mph in a 20 mph headwind.

 In spite of this success, two weeks later the government cancelled further funding.
 A combination of the total lack of interest on BR's part, and infighting between the various high-speed efforts, prompted the formation of an independent review board that heavily favored APT.
 The test track was later removed and RTV 31 ended up in the Peterborough Railworld Wildlife Haven where it is currently awaiting restoration.